-Pursuant to the Rights Offering, eligible shareholders of record on June 1, 2020 will receive 0.93171762634 of one right for every one Common Share held.
-All fractional rights will be rounded down to the nearest whole number of rights (each whole right, a "Right").
-Each Right will entitle the holder to subscribe for one
+Pursuant to the Rights Offering, eligible shareholders of record on June 1, 2020 received 0.93171762634 of one right for every one common share held.
+Each Right entitled the holder to subscribe for one common share at a subscription price of \$0.05 per common share (the "Basic Subscription Privilege").